How Much Does It Cost to Refinish Hardwood Floors?

 Cherry hardwood floors cost between $3 and $5 per square foot to refinish.
 They are one of the most common types of hardwood floors, and the process is similar to that for refinishing oak floors: sanding, cleaning, staining, and sealing.
 Cherry has a naturally smoother texture than other types of wood, so it refinishes particularly well.
 Cherry wood flooring has a distinctive color and deepens in both color and patina over time, so homeowners may want to choose a stain option that highlights rather than detracts from the wood’s natural qualities.

 Homeowners can expect to pay around $3 to $5 to refinish engineered hardwood flooring.
 Engineered hardwood consists of a thin layer of real wood on top of plywood.
-Because of this, it takes a professional hardwood floor refinisher to properly sand engineered hardwood, since only a thin layer can be sanded off.
+While it is possible to refinish engineered hardwood floors, it takes a professional hardwood floor refinisher to properly sand engineered hardwood, since only a thin layer can be sanded off.
 Any sanding mistakes resulting from a DIY project will ruin the flooring.
 Engineered hardwood can usually be refinished only one to three times before the veneer becomes too thin.
+For some homeowners, the decision comes down to engineered hardwood vs. laminate, and while laminate is cheaper, engineered hardwood looks more realistic and is longer lasting.

 Homeowners can expect to pay between $6 and $8 per square foot to refinish mahogany floors.
 Mahogany flooring needs more time for sanding to avoid damage to the darker wood color.
 It’s recommended that homeowners hire a professional to refinish this type of flooring so it won’t be damaged.
 Mahogany gets darker over time as it’s exposed to sunlight, so it may be more difficult to change the color of older mahogany flooring.